-Despite omicron hurdles, strong economic recovery likely remains on track
+Despite omicron hurdles, strong economic recovery appears on track

 “We know that any time the virus picks up, people stay home,” he said.
 “Closing down is certainly a hit, but we’re hoping this is going to last about two months.
 It’s going to be fast and furious, and then we’ll open back up.”

 The omicron variant is just one piece of the slowing economic recovery.
-Broader concerns about economic uncertainty and diminished spending power are prompting consumers, businesses and investors to pull back, said Joe Lavorgna, chief Americas economist at Natixis and former Trump White House economic adviser.
+Broader concerns about economic uncertainty and diminished spending power are prompting consumers, businesses and investors to pull back, said Joe LaVorgna, chief Americas economist at Natixis and a former Trump White House economic adviser.

 “Last year was a boom year: Everything rallied, everything went up,” he said.
 “But there was always a caveat, which was that 2022 would be worse.”

 Historically, he said, strong expansions tend to be followed by periods of softening activity.
-“When you have 6 percent growth one year, that usually gets cut in half the next,” Lavorgna said.
+“When you have 6 percent growth one year, that usually gets cut in half the next,” LaVorgna said.

-On top of that, the raging omicron variant, which is responsible for more than 2,400 deaths daily, has scared consumers enough to cut back on flights, dining out and in-store shopping during past month, according to Chase credit and debit card spending data, said Michael Feroli, chief U.S. economist at J.P.
+On top of that, the raging omicron variant, which is causing an average of more than 2,000 deaths a day, has scared consumers enough to cut back on flights, dining out and in-store shopping during past month, according to Chase credit and debit card spending data, said Michael Feroli, chief U.S. economist at J.P.
 Morgan.
-Those pullbacks in travel and entertainment spending, he says, mirror Americans’ behavior to earlier rounds of covid.
+Those pullbacks in travel and entertainment spending, he says, mirror Americans’ behavior during earlier rounds of the coronavirus.

 “All of these things together suggest that omicron is hitting activity,” he said.
 “But we do expect it to be short-lived in part because omicron appears to be short-lived and we’re already seeing cases decline pretty rapidly in places that got hit hardest, earliest.”